The Path of Destiny

 The houndoom gave a frustrated sigh.
 "As if that other fight wasn't bad enough," he muttered, before lifting his head in a howl.

 The slowking stood behind Scytheclaw as if waiting for him to make a run for it, but he didn't move, and probably couldn't, due to the paralysis.
-The houndoom ordered the gathering pokémon to go back to whatever they were doing, and about a minute later, a few humans and more pokémon arrived, presumably to take Scytheclaw to the park building like the trainer at the entrance had stated, but she didn't see much else, as she, Spark, and Nightshade had turned and left, baffled by the events that had taken place.
+The houndoom ordered the gathering pokémon to go back to whatever they were doing, and about a minute later, a few humans and more pokémon arrived, presumably to take Scytheclaw to the park building like the trainer at the entrance had stated.
+Snowcrystal didn't see much else, as she, Spark, and Nightshade had turned and left, baffled by the events that had taken place.

 They spent the rest of the afternoon wondering what would happen when the trainers returned and if Damian would be held responsible for Scytheclaw's actions.
-Spark was sure that none of them would be allowed to go to the park again, leaving them to spend their days in the dismal, rocky new hideout from now on.
+Spark was sure that none of them would be allowed to go to the park again, leaving them to spend their days in the dismal, rocky new hideout from then on.
 Near the end of the afternoon, Snowcrystal and the others who had been dropped off had gathered together near the entrance, waiting for the return of the trainers.

 "Not if we find something in the library," Alex replied.
-"If we find something about the Forbidden Attacks…find out how to stop them, we won't have to wait here anymore.
+"If we find something about the Forbidden Attacks, find out how to stop them, we won't have to wait here anymore.
 We can move on."

-Snowcrystal was grateful for the floatzel's optimism, as hopeless as finding something soon seemed at the moment.
-The rare, locked away books in the library were still a chance they could take, and if they did manage to find something, to find out who or what had created the Forbidden Attacks and if they could stop them, or even if there was another way to stop them, they could continue to move forward again, instead of simply spending day after day looking for a lead.
+Snowcrystal was grateful for the floatzel's optimism, as hopeless as finding anything soon seemed at the moment.
+The rare, locked away books in the library were still a chance they could take, and if they did manage to find something, to find out who or what had created the Forbidden Attacks and if they could stop them, or even if there was another way to stop them, they could continue to move forward again instead of simply spending day after day looking for a lead.

 "Yeah," Alex started, "but-"

 She was interrupted as Spark leapt to his feet, facing toward the entrance to the park.
 They all saw the trainers approaching and hurried to meet them.
-As soon as they stood beside their trainers, they could hear one of the park managers sternly talking to Damian about his scizor.
+As soon as they stood beside their human friends, they could hear one of the park managers sternly talking to Damian about his scizor.
 Scytheclaw was soon returned, guarded on both sides by some of the working park pokémon, and Damian was told that his pokémon were banned from entering the park in the future.
-Damian hastily tried to apologize, making a big show of it, which only irritated the park workers further and they were all told to leave.
+Damian hastily tried to apologize, making a big show of it, which only irritated the park workers further until they were all told to leave.

-"Well, that went well," Katie muttered sarcastically as they walked through the city streets, the sun beginning to set and tinting the sky with bright orange and yellow.
+"That went well," Katie muttered sarcastically as they walked through the city streets, the sun beginning to set and tinting the sky with bright orange and yellow.

 "At least he didn't kill anyone," Damian replied without thinking, earning him a glare from the two younger trainers.
 "Wait…no!
 I didn't mean that he would!" he quickly said, and the other two simply turned away and kept walking.